BazaarDog/bazaar-dog-search/README.md

 A management command is provided to bootstrap a node.
 It uses a list of peers stored in [custom.py](custom.py) in the variable `the_champions_of_decentralized_commerce`.

-It can be run from the project directory in the python virtual environment with like so:
+It can be run from the project directory in the python virtual environment a management command:

 ```
 ./manage.py bootstrap